Reflinders/Relib/README.md

 ```

 ## Dropdown
 Dropdowns are the most advanced of all the components.
 The properties of the arguments are `Title` and `Set`, and the signals are 'Descended', 'Ascended', and 'ValueChanged'.
-The `dropdown` also has the property 'IsAscended' and the method `:add(setOption : any)`, which allows you to externally add new options.
+The `dropdown` also has the property 'IsAscended' and the method `:add(setOption : any)` and `:Shift(newOptions:{any})`, which allow you to externally add new options.
+Also, it should be noted that dropdowns do not have the method `:Set` like the other components.

 ```lua
 local Arguments = {